 The criteria we use to determine data retention periods includes the following:

 (i) Retention in case of queries/applications.
-We may retain it for a reasonable period after you have enquired about one of our products or services in case of follow up queries from you – if you completed an application (but do not have a product with us), we will retain your personal data for 4 years from the date of your application;
+We may retain it for a reasonable period after you have enquired about one of our products or services in case of follow up queries from you – if you completed an application or eligibility quote (but do not have a product with us), may retain your personal data for 4 years from the date of your eligibility quote or application;

 If you would like further information about our data retention practices please contact us (see below).